mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 A system that is very distant from economic powerhouses and off major trade routes is unlikely to receive a great deal of trade.
-Yet if it has a high- end starport there must be a reason why it was built.
+Yet if it has a high-end starport there must be a reason why it was built.
 Perhaps the port was part of a failed project to expand commerce in the region, in which case the port might be a run-down shadow of its intended glory.
 Or